Have you ever noticed there’s a street off Hollister Avenue in western Goleta called Ellwood Station Road?

 The short stretch of road between Calle Real and Toulumne, north of the freeway, also still carries the name Ellwood Station Road.In order to maintain its right of way through all the private properties it traversed, the Espee had to run a regular weekly train from Santa Barbara to Ellwood and it was nicknamed, the “Ellwood Special”.
 The “Special” was just a baggage car and a couple of rickety wooden daycoaches and it rarely went more than twenty miles an hour.
 It ran every Saturday for 25 cents and local kids made a game of stealing rides.
 Other less daring kids would get a free ride by bribing the crew with baskets of local goods like apples, persimmons, oranges and walnuts.

 The Espee made a little money from the Goleta line, hauling produce out and farming equipment in, but their biggest customer by far was the Alcatraz Asphaltum Company.
 Alcatraz operated an asphalt mine near today’s UCSB lagoon from 1890 to 1898.
 Chunks of solidified tar were loaded onto horse drawn wagons and delivered to the train station at Hollister and La Patera.
 Once on the Southern Pacific line, the Goleta asphalt was distributed all around the country.

-The Ellwood Special changed Goleta and exposed it to new technology, but it was all but forgotten by the turn of the century, when the gap was filled in.
+The Ellwood Special changed Goleta and exposed it to new technology, but it was all but forgotten when the gap was filled in.
 The turntable was dismantled and the Espee laid new tracks on the modern route.
 New stations were built, the new trains went faster and travelers could flow freely from the north and the south and throughout the United States.